 Clean Air Partnership

-The GYA Clean Air Partnership (GYACAP) serves as a technical advisory group on air quality issues to the GYCC, and as a forum for communicating air quality information, regulatory issues, and coordinate monitoring between state and federal agencies in the GYA.
-The Committee consists of air resource program managers and specialists from the GYCC units as well as the Departments of Environmental Quality in Idaho, Montana, and Wyoming, USGS, and the Idaho National Engineering and Environmental Laboratory.
+The GYA Clean Air Partnership serves as a technical advisory group on air quality issues to the GYCC, and as a forum for communicating air quality information, regulatory issues, and coordinating monitoring between state and federal agencies in the GYA.
+The subommittee consists of air resource program managers and specialists from the GYCC units as well as the Departments of Environmental Quality in Idaho, Montana, and Wyoming, and the USGS.

 Co-Chair - Jill McMurray, Air Quality Specialist, Bridger-Teton National Forest, firstname.lastname@example.org

 Hoffman AS, Albeke SE, McMurray JA, Evans RD, Williams DG.
 Nitrogen deposition sources and patterns in the Greater Yellowstone Ecosystem determined from ion exchange resin collectors, lichens, and isotopes.
 Sci Total Environ.
 2019 Sep 15;683:709-718. doi: 10.1016/j.scitotenv.2019.05.323.
 Epub 2019 May 22.
 PMID: 31150891.